andrewdenty/blog/_posts/2020-01-24-installing-pi-hole-on-windows-10.markdown

 #### Step 9 - Configure your router
 The final step is to change the DNS server on your router to point to your PC.
 In my case this is ```172.16.154.130```.
 This will ensure all of the devices on your network get Pi-hole’s ad blocking magic.

+Congratulations!
+At this point, provided everything has worked you should have an ad-free home!

+### FAQs
+When I shared this post on [Reddit](https://www.reddit.com/r/pihole/comments/eu6qnj/installing_pihole_using_docker_on_windows_10/){:target="_blank"} I got a ton of really useful feedback and questions, so I’ve put together a short FAQ section:

+#### Does the PC have to be connected via an ethernet connection?
+At first I thought this would be a problem, but apparently not.
+My setup works really well over WiFi.
+Because of where my PC is located in my apartment it’s pretty much impossible for it to use a wired connection.
+Like always ethernet is preferable though.

+#### Can I do this on MacOS?
+Yes - you absolutely can.
+The process is very similar.
+I’ve tested this on Mac OS Catalina and it works.

+#### Why use Docker and not just a Linux Virtual Machine (VM)?
+This could be a whole article, but in a nutshell Docker is easier to set up and maintain compared to a VM.
+With a VM you need to ensure your Linux installation is correctly configured and kept up to date.
+This takes time, and in the case where you encounter a problem, reinstalling everything takes a long time.
+Whereas using Docker, Pi-hole is kept in an isolated container and Docker takes care of everything else.
+What’s more all of the configuration settings are kept in your Docker script, so you can easily delete the container and recreate it if you run into problems.

+#### What if the Pi-hole stops working, or I restart my PC?
+Restarting your PC is not a problem.
+By default Docker for Windows is configured to run automatically when you start your PC and the ```--restart=unless-stopped``` string in the Docker script I’ve provided means your Pi-hole Docker container will automatically start up.
+Your internet will also continue to work if your PC is turned off as you can specify a secondary DNS server on your router.
+In this case your router will simply use this backup DNS server if your Pi-hole is unreachable.

+#### Can I install this on Windows 10 Home Edition?
+Not easily.
+Docker for Windows relies on using Hyper-V, a virtualisation technology only included in Windows 10 Pro or Enterprise.
+For this reason it’s not straightforward to install Docker on Windows 10 Home.
+It is technically possible, but it does require you to jump through a lot of hoops.
+Mark Cameron wrote a guide on [Installing Docker on Windows 10 Home](https://medium.com/@mbyfieldcameron/docker-on-windows-10-home-edition-c186c538dff3){:target="_blank"}  which might help.